Accessibility Statement for DiscoverNorthern Ireland

 If you would like to report an accessibility problem with the website, please use the details listed above.

-If you cannot view the map on our ‘contact us’ page, call or email us on the details above for directions.
+If you cannot view the map on our ‘contact us’ page, contact us on the details above for directions.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us using one of the methods listed above.